Updated: May 25

-4. The BoardVitals question bank I received about 3.5 weeks before test date.
+4. The BoardVitals and PocketPrep question banks I bought about 3.5 weeks before test date.
 Every day I would start my studying by taking a 10-15 question quiz to get my brain and mindset in the right frame of mind and put it away.
-Then, after reviewing the NAPNAP PowerPoints and covering the corresponding section in Silbert-Flagg, I would create a 30-40 question timed quiz on Boardvitals for that subject with easy/moderate/hard questions.
+Then, after reviewing the NAPNAP PowerPoints and covering the corresponding section in Silbert-Flagg, I would create a 30-40 question timed quiz on Boardvitals or PocketPrep for that subject with easy/moderate/hard questions.

 5. After ALL of that, any topic I noticed I was really struggling with or continuing to miss question on, I added to the end of my Personal Study Guide as something to review, research, memorize etc.

 For those of you reading this, you are probably a little stressed about this exam.
 I totally understand that.
 But with the right test prep and study materials, you’re going to do great!
 This is the FINAL hurdle- I know I was personally a little burnt out after graduation.
 Make sure you take 1-2 weeks off after school with no work (if you can!) and just RELAX!
 Do not think about the exam, do not look at your study materials, just give yourself the opportunity to decompress without the “study guilt”.
 And then make a study plan and get to it!